andrewpfunk/serverless-tutorial/README.md

 ## Part Four - Local Development

-This tutorial has shown that it is possible to develop a full-stack web app using only a web browser.
+This tutorial has shown that it is possible to develop and deploy a full-stack web app using only a web browser.
 Eventually you will want to do local development on your computer.
 Here are the basic steps.

 - If necessary, install git: https://github.com/git-guides/install-git